Ognian/sdmon/publish.md

     - lightweight tags only ??`git push --tags`
     - or equivalent via GUI (whatever this way do...)

+- Or even better we use versiontag (modified!) from https://github.com/franiglesias/versiontag

 - On the github action runner `github describe` works, but the `-dirty` flag doesn't.
 The `--abbrev=0` flag doesn't work either.